-The show was a well received crowd pleaser, as well as a truly historic event.
-One of the fabulous things about it too, were the stylish people there, so I am adding some shots of them, that I took.
+The show was a well-received crowd pleaser, as well as a truly historic event.
+One of the fabulous things about it was the stylish people there, so I am adding some shots of them, that I took.
 What fun was this!

 Two ladies looking luxe and on top of the world!